SaraChaskelson/Git_commands_markdown/mySlides.md

 ---

-## <t>8.Git's command which force
+## 8.Git's command which force

 In `Git`, there are several commands that use the `--force` flag.
 Using this option can be very powerful, but also dangerous if not used correctly, as it can change existing history and bypass restrictions.

 ### 8.1 Pros/cons

-- <g> Clean and tidy history:</g>
-**Proper** use of the `--force` option can lead to a project with a clean and tidy history, making it easier to track and manage the code over time
+- **+ Clean and tidy history: Proper** use of the `--force` option can lead to a project with a clean and tidy history, making it easier to track and manage the code over time
-- <r> Dangerous if not used correctly:</r>
-As it can change existing history and bypass restrictions.
+- **- Dangerous if not used correctly:** As it can change existing history and bypass restrictions.

 ### 8.2 Coding examples